Fluval Spec V Aquarium Review (Pre-2016 Version)

 Fluval Spec V Stock Light Version I PAR Mid Height - Center

 The kelvin reading of 5145 is fairly warm for an aquarium light.
-I can’t complain about the quality of the light produce from the light; this stock light fixture just doesn’t produce enough of it.
+I can’t complain about the quality of the light produced from the stock fixture; it doesn’t produce enough of it.

 Overall Impressions:

-I love this aquarium and it has met my expectations.
-All of the downfalls that i can think of, when filtered through the very reasonable price for the whole kit, are really no big deal.
-With some ingenuity, most of the design deficiencies can be delt with through a few simple modifications or upgrades.
-Even with no mods, it is a perfectly great aquarium, especially if it is a fish only tank without the added dimension of live plants.
-Again, the all-in-one design is great.
+I love this aquarium, and it has met my expectations.
+When filtered through the very reasonable price for the whole kit, all of the downfalls that I can think of are no big deal.
+With some ingenuity, most design deficiencies can be dealt with through simple modifications or upgrades.
+Even with no mods, it is an excellent aquarium, especially if it is a fish-only tank without the added dimension of live plants.
+Again, the all-in-one design is excellent.
 There are no filters hanging off the back or separate canister filters to hide.
 With some ingenuity, you can hide a heater in the pump section to hide it.
-The only thing that exits the aquarium are the pump cord and the light cord.
-I can see some compromises in construction to keep the cost down, but I’m glad that they designed it to be affordable.
-For the price, the quality and design is exceptional.
+The only things that exit the aquarium are the pump cord and the light cord.
+I can see some compromises in construction to keep the cost down, but I’m glad Fluval designed it to be affordable.
+For the price, the quality and design are exceptional.

 Wishlist for Improvements to Future Spec Aquariums:

-Again, I’m very happy with the Aquarium and taken as a whole, these shortfalls don’t really make that big of a difference.
-Having said that, I wish that a few things could be improved upon for the Spec V: As I have already alluded to, the light could use some work.
-First of all, getting an LED light at this price point is very nice.
+Again, I’m thrilled with the Aquarium, and taken as a whole, these shortfalls make little difference.
+Having said that, I wish that a few things could be improved for the Spec V: As I have alluded, the light could use some work.
+First, getting an LED light at this price point is very nice.
 The light quantity is a bit dim for most planted tank applications.
-Having said that, for general use, it is actually really good.
+Having said that, for general use, it is pretty good.
 The problems are with the construction and mount.
 13-038-0093.jpg My unit came with a badly curved main light.
 The unit is made of two pieces of plastic that sandwich the aluminum backbone.
-It is held together with some shoddy looking screws.
-The whole thing is very flexible – it should be made with more substantial plastic pieces and better hardware to hold it all together.
-The light droop problem is common for almost everyone that has a Spec V. If you crank that plastic holding screw in all the way it can get close to horizontal, but usually not all the way.
+It is held together with some shoddy-looking screws.
+The whole thing is very flexible – it should be made with more substantial plastic pieces and better hardware to keep it all together.
+The light droop problem is common for almost everyone with a Spec V. If you crank that plastic holding screw in all the way, it can get close to horizontal, but usually not all the way.
 The design and strength of the aluminum backbone is adequate; however, the mount at the aquarium needs to be changed.
 At a minimum, a metal screw should be provided.
-Design changes should probably go beyond this so that the fork wedges into the mount to self level as it is inserted, possibly doing away with that screw altogether.
+Design changes should probably go beyond this so that the fork wedges into the mount to self-level as it is inserted, possibly doing away with that screw altogether.

-I wish that the pump/filter sections had just a bit more length to make it easier to install the pump and to fit a heater into the pump section.
-I got it all to fit, but just an extra 1/4″ would have made a difference.
+I wish the pump/filter sections had just a bit more length to make it easier to install the pump and fit a heater into the pump section.
+I got it all to fit, but an extra 1/4″ would have made a difference.

 My unit actually came with a crack in the glass at the upper corner.
-It was a bit disappointing seeing that, but it did not leak on my first test and it is not a very big crack (less than a centimeter); I have not noticed it since.
+It was disappointing seeing that, but it did not leak on my first test and is not a very big crack (less than a centimeter); I have not noticed it since.

 Leave a Reply